 Q. Can The Whale Sharks Hurt Me?

-A. Nobody gets hurt by the whale shark but we can hurt the whale shark that is why there are rules of no touching the Whale Shark and keep a bit distance so we can enjoy the Whale Shark and the Whale Shark can enjoy his natural space.
+A. Nobody gets hurt by the Whale Sharks, but we can hurt them with our presence, that is why there are rules of no touching the Whale Shark and keeping a fair distance so we can enjoy the Whale Shark and the Whale Shark can enjoy his natural space.

 Q. Why Is There No Afternoon Trip Possible?